objoyful/hello-world/README.md

 Welcome to the Markdown tutorial!

-This tutorial is from [markdown.com](https://www.markdowntutorial.com/) and the souce code for that tutorial is [here](https://github.com/gjtorikian/markdowntutorial.com).
+This tutorial is from [markdown.com](https://www.markdowntutorial.com/) and the source code for that tutorial is [here](https://github.com/gjtorikian/markdowntutorial.com).

 Without that awesome tutorial, I wouldn't be able to bring you this one!